Eliminating food deserts by meeting people where they are

 Context

-People living in Austin’s Eastern Crescent district experience limited access to affordable healthy food, healthcare, financial and professional services, as well as other critical amenities due to racial segregation policies of the early 20th century.
-As a result of this urban desert, citizens in this community experience lower life expectancies, higher age-adjusted mortality rates, and fewer hospitals and clinics in a nearby radius.
+People living in Austin’s Eastern Crescent have long faced limited access to affordable food, healthcare, and other essential services due to historical policies that shaped neighborhood development in the early 20th century.
+As a result, citizens in this community experience lower life expectancies, higher age-adjusted mortality rates, and fewer hospitals and clinics in a nearby radius.

 Approach